massifrg/pandoc-export-index/README.md

 Currently the terms are sorted accordingly to their sort-key attribute, in ascending alphabetical order.

+## Computing sort keys from the texts of the index terms

+There two filters to compute the `sort-key` attribute of index terms:

+- `recompute_sort_keys.lua` recomputes the sort-key attribute of every index term;

+- `recompute_missing_sort_keys.lua` recomputes the sort-key attribute
+                 only of index terms that have no such attribute.

 ## Automatically assign identifiers to index terms

 The filter `assign_ids_to_index_terms.lua` assigns an identifier to any index term